 1. Fellowship and Rapid Labs

 Our core work is to engage innovators and leaders to co-develop, test and implement circular economy solutions.
 We do this by convening cohorts of leaders to participate in two types of facilitated, multi-month processes:

-- The CEIL Fellowship is a 12-month process focused on identifying the strategies and collaborative action needed to transition Ontario’s economy as a whole.
-We will recruit 35-40 senior, knowledgeable and influential leaders and innovators from different sectors, value-chains and regions of Ontario to participate in the process.
-Learn more.
+- The CEIL Fellowship is a cohort of leaders engaged in an in-depth process focused on identifying the strategies and collaborative action needed to transition Ontario’s economy as a whole.

 2. Innovation Workshops and Services